 Today’s post will be from my friend Joe Sansalone regarding the topic of shoulder packing.
-The best part about this guest-blog is that Joe doesn’t even know I’m posting it; I simply compiled information from Joe’s posts on the StrengthCoach.Com forum thread regarding shoulder packing and embedded his Youtube videos demonstrating the methods.
-Joe is one of the most knowledgeable guys in the industry yet many people have never even heard of him.
+Joe is one of the more knowledgeable guys in the industry yet many people have never even heard of him.
 This is because Joe is busy training folks all day long, not writing articles and blogs.
-Below you will find a few of his posts regarding shoulder packing as well as a several videos that Joe and his lovely girlfriend Neghar filmed together.
+This article was adapted from several exchanges that Joe had with various coaches.
+It also includes several videos that Joe and his lovely girlfriend Neghar filmed together.
 Thanks Joe and Neghar!

 Some readers may be asking themselves, “What in the hell is shoulder packing and why should I care about it?”
 As lifters, trainers, and coaches, we can’t just assume that an individual has proper thoracic mobility and proper scapulohumeral mechanics and prescribe them overhead movements.
 If we screen them and they demonstrate proficiency, then by all means, give them overhead movements.
 But if they aren’t cleared for the movements, we need to get them back into action by ensuring that we improve dysfunction such as poor t-spine mobility, poor mid-trap, low-trap, and serratus activation, weak rotator cuff muscles, absense of lat contraction, and unsynchronicized shoulder, scapular, and spinal movement in order to groove proper motor patterns and prevent chronic injury down the road.